suwaiphyoe-beatriz/sprint1/deliverables/main file -sprint 1 deliverables.md

 ### Prototype

 We used figma for prototype
 I tried to the figma .fig file but its way too big so i can't push to github.
-So this is the ink to figma.
+So this is the link to figma.

 - https://www.figma.com/design/sNlNTZwkl8SVj0A9pnPIig/CookEase--Recipe-Sharing-Website?node-id=0-1&t=jjZ8Tnuh3RhhAyZN-1